TakeruYokota/PINNLFRG/readme.md

 4. For visualizing the results, run `python3 polt_all.py`

 ## GPU environment
-Mult-GPU environment is not supproted.
+Multi-GPU environments are not supported.

 ## How to cite
 Please cite our paper ([arXiv:2312.16038](https://doi.org/10.48550/arXiv.2312.16038)) if you use this code.